 This means that the employee will be insured for:

 When a foreign employer sends an employee to France and the employee becomes a member of the French Social Security system, French law requires the employer to pay all mandatory contributions in France.
-URSSAF For all declarations and payments of social charges (CSG, CRDS) and Social Security contributions (health, maternity, disability, death, old age, industrial accident, and long-term care insurance, plus family benefits), a single collections organization, URSSAF Alsace, is in charge of notifying the mandatory social security organizations with which your company will be registered [Insee, Carsat, Centre des Finances Publiques (DRESG, Direction des Résidents à l'Etranger et des Services Généraux)].
+URSSAF For all declarations and payments of social charges (CSG, CRDS) and Social Security contributions (health, maternity, disability, death, old age, industrial accident, and long-term care insurance, plus family benefits), a single collections organization, URSSAF Alsace (or MSA Alsace if the company’s business activities come under France’s agricultural scheme), is in charge of notifying the mandatory social security organizations with which your company will be registered [Insee, Carsat, Centre des Finances Publiques (DRESG, Direction des Résidents à l'Etranger et des Services Généraux)].